uknwho/MachineLearning_-DataSets_solution/3. Car_Resale_Prediction/README.md

 ![BOXPLOT 5](https://github.com/uknwho/MachineLearning_-DataSets_solution/blob/master/3.%20Car_Resale_Prediction/images/G5_boxplot.png)

 * Cluster 0 :
 All the Vehicles belong to automatic Transmission, with high Engine and Power Capacity, this cluster contains vehicles upto 8 seats and majorily Diesel type with few petrol outliers.
 Though the mileage box plot is wide spread this cluster has the lower mileage with few outliers.
+These belong to the luxury class.

 * Cluster 1 :
 This cluster belong to non-Diesel Vehicles with low Engine capacity, Power output and Better mileage compared to the Cluster 0.
 These vehicles are prdoiminantly 5 seater with few 4 and 6 seater aswell.
 These are the economic non-diesel cars.
 LPG and CNG belong to this cluster identified in the mileage boxplot.